Huntington Westerners

 Where

-Due to Covid - we are meeting on Zoom.
 We meet at the historic Blinn House, a 1905 Prairie style home listed on the National Registered Historic Places, and also designated as a California Historic Resource and Pasadena Cultural Landmark.
-160 North Oakland Pasadena, California 91101 Parking is at 165 North Madison Avenue, across from the Scottish Rite Cathedral. |

 Pasadena is adjacent to San Marino, California, the town Henry E. Huntington built around his San Marino Ranch home, now the world-famous Huntington Library, Art Museum, and Botanical Gardens, which attract visitors and scholars from all over the world.

-When Due to Covid - we are meeting on Zoom.
-Huntington Westerners meet at high noon on the first Saturday of every month except for July, August and September at the historic Blinn House |
+Huntington Westerners meet at high noon on the first Saturday of every month except for July, August and September at the historic Blinn House

 HOW